The History of Bowtells Swing Bridge on the Six Foot Track.

 “I also really wanted to take Scotty on an adventure too – I think that’s what he would have wanted, and it’s what we used to do when we were kids.
 We always went on little adventures together, so I thought why not go on a big adventure together – let’s go climb the tallest freestanding mountain in the world.”

 Embarking on this adventure, Luke was not alone.
-In fact, he was with a team of seven including his father Shane Pophfer who is Managing Director of Peak Potential Adventures with business and adventure partner Darren Wise.
-Their business offers people the chance to experience extreme mountain climbing adventures, such as Mount Kilimanjaro and Everest Base Camp, while being supported by professional adventurers and the opportunity to raise funds for The Make a Wish Foundation or the team member’s favourite charity cause.
+In fact, he was with a team of seven including his father Shane Pophfer who is Managing Director of Peak Potential Adventures.
+Their business offers people the chance to experience extreme mountain climbing adventures, such as Mount Kilimanjaro and Everest Base Camp, Overland Track, Three Capes Track or the Six Foot Track while being supported by professional adventurers and the opportunity to raise funds for The Make a Wish Foundation or the team member’s favourite charity cause.

 “Peak Potential Adventures won’t take on someone who doesn’t have the capacity to complete a climb,” said Luke.

-“Both dad and Darren are tough, and really good guys.
+“Both dad and his best mate Darren are tough, and really good guys.
 They’ll teach people how to train for a climb and support them through the whole process.

 “They are professional adventurers, so it’s a real privilege to watch and learn from them both,” Luke said.